Cyb3rSn0rlax

 Why using two alerting modules?

-While Opendistro alerting plugin is similar to Watcher and can use some complicated queries, ElastAlert is a much simpler and straight forward tool, specially with its multiple supported destinations where you can send your alerts.
-See documentation.
+While Opendistro alerting plugin is similar to Watcher and can use some complicated queries, ElastAlert is a much simpler and straight forward tool, specially with its multiple supported destinations where you can send your alerts. .

 ElastAlert can be useful to build a first layer of logic where you can apply some complex monitoring set of rules using Opendistro alerting plugin afterwards.
-The necessity of this combination is something we will be discussing in 5.Alerting with ELK and 6.Building Detection Rules.
+The necessity of this combination is something we will be discussing in and .

 Installing ElastAlert